Donald Neilson: Burglary and robbery

 Neilson committed over 400 house burglaries, which went undetected during the early stages of his criminal career.
 Before he became notorious as "The Black Panther", he was sought by authorities under various nicknames, such as "The Phantom" and "Handy Andy".
 To confuse the police, he adopted a different modus operandi every few weeks.

 After stealing guns and ammunition from a house in Cheshire, he escalated his criminal activity, turning to robbing small post offices.
 Neilson committed eighteen such crimes between 1971 and 1974.
 The violence of his crimes increased as he sought to protect himself from occupants prepared to resist and defend their property.

-In February of 1972, Neilson broke into a post office in Heywood, Lancashire.
+In February 1972, Neilson broke into a post office in Heywood, Lancashire.
 The postmaster, Leslie Richardson, and his wife awoke to find Neilson in their bedroom.
 During the ensuing struggle, Neilson brandished a sawn-off shotgun.
 The confrontation continued until Neilson escaped, leaving Richardson injured.

 First murders

 Neilson committed his first three murders in 1974.
 While performing post office robberies, he fatally shot two sub-postmasters and the husband of a sub-postmistress.

-The Baxenden murder resulted in Neilson being dubbed "The Black Panther" when a reporter ended a news report about Neilson asking, "Where is this Black Panther?"; referencing Neilson's physical speed and all-black attire.
+The Baxenden murder resulted in Neilson being dubbed "The Black Panther" when a reporter ended a news report about Neilson asking, "Where is this Black Panther?" referencing Neilson's physical speed and all-black attire.
 Neilson was linked to the post office shootings after he shot security guard Gerald Smith six times while following a ransom trail.
-Forensic examination showed the bullets were fired from the same .22 LR pistol used to murder previous victims.
+Forensic examination showed the bullets were fired from the .22 LR pistol used to murder previous victims.